 I love food.
 I’m a serious foodie.
 If I could try all the restaurants in the world in my lifetime, I would.
-But, when you’re looking for simple and trying to make better use of your money, eating everywhere and all the unhealthy stuff leads to yep, you guessed it – a few extra pounds and an empty bank account.
-The best thing you can do for yourself, your waistline and your time, is to eat simply.
+But, when you’re looking for simple and trying to make better use of your money, eating everywhere and all the unhealthy stuff leads to yes, you guessed it – a few extra pounds and an empty bank account.
+The best thing you can do for yourself, your waistline and your time is to eat simply.
 Simple, whole foods are the best thing you can do for your health and well-being.

-By eating simple, you also cut down on prep time, shopping time, and avoid the temptation to order takeout when you get home and feel like a herd of elephants has run you over and you couldn’t be bothered to cook.
+By eating simple, you also cut down on prep and shopping time and avoid the temptation to order takeout when you get home and feel like a herd of elephants has run you over and you couldn’t be bothered to cook.
 On those days, I sauté up some greens (kale or collards), fry a slice of tofu, add some chili sauce to my plate, and voila!
 A meal in under 10 minutes without my brain melting.

 Cluttering your schedule with stuff that makes you feel like crap isn’t going to make life simple or happier for you.
 I get it, we’ve all got the “must-do” stuff on our lists, but without any fun time in there, life gets boring.
-And you’ll eventually be the recipient of a one-way ticket to depressed-ville.
+And you’ll eventually be the recipient of a one-way ticket to depressed Ville.

-Adding fun time into your calendar works wonders in more ways than one.
-Not only do you feel happier when you schedule fun time, you also remove negativity and drudgery from your schedule.
+Adding fun time to your calendar works wonders in more ways than one.
+Not only do you feel happier when you schedule fun time, but you also remove negativity and drudgery from your schedule.
 And that stops you from buying stuff out of unhappiness or spending all your money trying to find happiness.

 Try this: Start using a planner.
 Set goals.
 Create routines.

 If you want more happiness and simplicity in your life, my challenge to you is this: commit to one small change in your life and do it SLOWLY.
 Put it in your calendar, tell someone else about it and commit to it.
-Take action and you’ll get good at change.
+Take action, and you’ll get good at change.